Mileage Depreciation in VRT Calculations

 What Counts as Excessive?

-Generally, anything significantly above 12,000-15,000 miles per year starts to impact value.
+Generally, anything notably above 12,000-15,000 miles per year starts to impact value.
 A 5-year-old car with 120,000 miles?
 That's getting into excessive territory.

 Mileage Depreciation Guidelines